E54066133/GOOGLE_HPS_SmartHome/README.md

 ## LineBot
 Through RichMenu & Postman, users can just click the menu botten to interact with our linebot sever.
-The functions available users :
+The functions available to users :
 1. Take a picture
 2. Check present temperature
 3. Check present moisture